top of page

 “The Royal Lyceum has the patina of history and the pulse of the present.”

 Curtain up!
 Light the lights!
-And don this attention grabbing tartan designed for the Royal Lyceum Theatre Edinburgh.
-Inspired by aspects of the Auditorium including the ornate architectural details, seating and chandelier, this is a fitting tribute for World Theatre Day, which honors the power of the performing arts to inspire, connect, and transform.
+And don this attention-grabbing tartan, designed for the Royal Lyceum Theatre Edinburgh.
+Drawing inspiration from the theatre’s richly adorned auditorium—its intricate architectural detailing, plush seating, and glittering chandelier—this design is a fitting tribute for World Theatre Day, a celebration of the performing arts and their unique power to inspire, connect, and transform.

 Designed by ScotlandShop, this tartan recognizes the long history of the Royal Lyceum Theatre.